 How to Remove Microplastics From Tap Water

-People use home tap water for drinking, hand washing, cooking, brushing your teeth, and so much more.
+People use home tap water for drinking, hand washing, cooking, brushing their teeth, and so much more.
 Smart consumers should take preventative action to protect themselves from microplastics and other impurities in their tap water.
 Luckily, there are a variety of technologies available for filtering and purifying water to remove plastic particles and other harmful chemicals from tap water.
 Consumers can choose from a variety of filter types and methods to best suit their needs.
 Here are a few of the most effective water filters for removing microplastics:

 - Granular activated carbon (GAC) filters: These filters can filter out contaminants down to 5 micrometers.
 This means that some microplastics will be removed.
 GAC filters can be used to filter a home’s entire water supply with a point of entry filter or smaller filters can be attached to home faucets.